umbraco/Umbraco-CMS/CONTRIBUTING.md

   * Unit tests, while optional are awesome, thank you!
   * New code is commented with documentation from which [the reference documentation](https://our.umbraco.org/documentation/Reference/) is generated

-Again, these are guidelines, not golden rules to live by.
+Again, these are guidelines, not strict requirements.

 ## Styleguides

 To be honest, we don't like rules very much.
 We trust you have the best of intentions and we encourage you to create working code.
 If it doesn't look perfect then we'll happily help clean it up.

-That said, we follow the hints that ReSharper gives (no problem if you don't have this installed) us and we've added a `.editorconfig` file so that Visual Studio knows what to do with whitespace, line endings, etc.
+That said, the Umbraco development team likes to follow the hints that ReSharper gives us (no problem if you don't have this installed) and we've added a `.editorconfig` file so that Visual Studio knows what to do with whitespace, line endings, etc.

 ## How do I even begin?